Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Grid Reachability Data Structure

-For any $S\subseteq B$, this labelling enables a surprising characterization of which terminals in $S$ have reach traversals to which outputs in $\Bout$ by the following lemma (greatly generalizing a simpler characterization due to Ben Avraham et al.~\cite[implicit in Lemma 4.4]{avraham2015faster} for the case of $S= \Bin$).
+For any $S\subseteq B$, this labelling enables a surprisingly succinct characterization of which terminals in $S$ have reach traversals to which outputs in $\Bout$ by the following lemma (greatly generalizing a simpler characterization\footnote{In our language, this characterization is as follows: For any $p\in \Bin, q\in \Bout$, we have $\trav{p}{q}$ if and only if $\ind(q)\in \intvl(p)$ and there is some $p'\in \Bin$ with $\trav{p'}{q}$.
+It is easy to see that this characterization no longer holds if we replace $\Bin$ by an arbitrary subset $S\supseteq \Bin$; our approach instead relies on the reachability labelling to obtain a succinct and algorithmically tractable characterization.} for the special case of $S= \Bin$, cf. \cite[Lemma 10]{AltG95} and~\cite[implicit in Lemma 4.4]{avraham2015faster}).
 This is one of our key insights.

 \begin{corbox} Let $q\in \Bout$ and define $\ell(q) \coloneqq \min \{ L(p) \mid p \in B, \trav{p}{q}\}$.
 Then for any $p\in B$, we have